Matching Semantically Similar Non-Identical Objects: Robust image matching details

 \subsection{Robustness against common corruptions}

 In this experiment, common corruptions are added to both input images to demonstrate robustness against corruption.
 Table~\ref{tab:CC10and5} shows the results of relative pose estimation for maximum angular error of $10\tcdegree$ and $5\tcdegree$.
 As the results show, the proposed method makes the LightGlue and GlueStick robust against most types of common corruptions~(roughly, 5\% to 10\% increase) with a slight decrease in clean accuracy.
-The average AUC of LightGlue with our method exceeds that of LoFTR~\cite{LoFTR} in both cases.
+For the Noise category, LightGlue and GlueStick with our method even surpass dense matchers in both cases.